 2) The same error may be triggered when trying to open (execute) an SEA created by 32-bit versions of SyncBackSE/Pro where the size of the SEA exceeds 2GB (this figure may be subject to slight variation, depending on free memory and other Windows issues).
 It is in fact a limitation of the maximum size of a 32-bit executable ( SyncBackSE/Pro is available in both 32- and 64-bit versions).
 Such errors may also trigger a Windows error message about the file 'not being a valid Win32 application', especially if over 4GB.

 Possible workarounds are as follows:

-a) run a Restore with SyncBackSE/Pro on the existing 2GB+ SEA (it will open/extract from the SEA, not try to run it)
+- Run a Restore with SyncBackSE/Pro on the existing 2GB+ SEA (it will open/extract from the SEA, not try to run it)

-b) open the SEA with a 3rd-party Zip utility (provided it can cope with SEAs of that size - most modern utilities can, but you would need to test this yourself).
+- Open the SEA with a 3rd-party Zip utility (provided it can cope with SEAs of that size - most modern utilities can, but you would need to test this yourself).
 Effectively, same as option-a but with a 3rd-party utility and manual extraction.

-c) split the backup into two or more SEAs each of less than 2GB (use two or more profiles, with de/selection and/or filtering, size or age separation, etcetera)
+- Split the backup into two or more SEAs each of less than 2GB (use two or more profiles, with de/selection and/or filtering, size or age separation, etcetera)

 - Switch to using standard Zip archives (stop using SEAs).
 There is no issue with a Zip file over 2GB.